ricardofdc/TVVS-Performance-Testing/README.md

 ---

-**2.** During black-friday (which lasts for 24 hours) the system's usage is expected to grow 100% (100 online users and about 60 requests per second).
+**2.** During Black Friday (which lasts for 24 hours) the system's usage is expected to grow 100% (100 online users and about 60 requests per second).
 During this time, the system should reply successfully to at least 95% of incoming requests.

 <details>
     <summary>💡 Hint</summary>